Ravu: Production

-Ajit Ravi Pegasus, a media personality and beauty pageant organiser, announced the project in September 2012 and stated it was a "dream coming true" to be making a film.
-A bilingual in Malayalam and Tamil, Ravu was predominantly shot in Kochi.
+Ravu was predominantly shot in Kochi.
 The film featured models Sanam Shetty and Nancy Gupta in lead roles, with both actresses being offered the characters after working with Ajit Ravi during his beauty pageants.

 Release and reception

-The Malayalam version of the film was released in 2013.
+The film was released in 2013.

-The Tamil version of the film titled Thottal Vidathu was released in August 2014.
+The Tamil dubbed version of the film titled Thottal Vidathu was released in August 2014.
 A critic from Maalai Malar gave the film a negative review.
-A further critic from IFlicks.com noted Ajit Ravi "could have portrayed his role better" and "needed to work more on the pace of the movie."
+A further critic from iFlicks.com noted Ajit Ravi "could have portrayed his role better" and "needed to work more on the pace of the movie."